m-u-r-r-a-y/ci-project2/README.md

 The audio on the landing page could be changed to a more childish game themed soundtrack.
 The design of the score function on the quiz page could become bolder and more noticeable.
-I would like to include more personalised user inputted elements such a pre-setting the colours and pre-recording audio elements to make it more appealing and unique for the user and to develop their overall computer literacy
+I would like to include more personalised user inputted elements such a pre-setting the colours and pre-recording audio elements to make it more appealing and unique for the user and to develop their overall computer literacy.

+Check the website performace - with large media files I would change the file format to decrease the size and pre-connect certain sorces to speed up delivery.

 # Credits